Are Online Casinos Legal?

 What is the Function of Regulatory Authorities

-Regulatory authorities are in fact federal governments which have enforced legislation that allows them to regulate and issue licenses for interactive gambling activities.
+Regulatory authorities are in fact federal governments which have enforced legislation that allows them to regulate and issue licences for interactive gambling activities.
 Needless to say, one of the key incentives for such federal governments is to generate additional revenue as becomes evident by the fact some of the most popular regulatory bodies are indeed located in small countries where the natural resources are quite limited.
-The countries having the power to regulate and license online casino operations are frequently referred to as “licensing jurisdictions”.
+The countries having the power to regulate and licence online casino operations are frequently referred to as “licensing jurisdictions”.

-Each of these licensing jurisdictions is home to a big central organisation which grants the casino licenses and also oversees the operations of the licensees.
-The licenses offered by each regulatory authority are valid within specific gambling markets only.
+Each of these licensing jurisdictions is home to a big central organisation which grants the casino licences and also oversees the operations of the licensees.
+The licences offered by each regulatory authority are valid within specific gambling markets only.
 As a general rule, all applicants are required to go through rigorous security and background checks in order to ensure the fairness and randomness of their casino software.
 Applicants are also subjected to strict financial and tax audits.
 Another role of the regulatory bodies is to act as mediators whenever there are disputes between the online gambling operators and their players.

 Major Regulatory Authorities in the Online Casino Industry

-Every licensing jurisdiction has outlined its own criteria that all applicants must meet in order to receive and maintain their licenses.
+Every licensing jurisdiction has outlined its own criteria that all applicants must meet in order to receive and maintain their licences.
 Read on for brief overviews of five of the most respected regulatory bodies in the industry and the guidelines their licensees are expected to adhere to.

 The UK Gambling Commission

-Apart from issuing the licenses themselves, the UKGC bears the responsibility for monitoring and regulating all its licensees.
-The Commission is also allowed to undertake regulatory and financial audits of its licensees any time it chooses to do so.
+Apart from issuing the licences themselves, the UKGC bears the responsibility for monitoring and regulating all its licensees.
+The Commission is also allowed to undertake regulatory and financial audits of its licensees at any time it chooses to do so.
 The operators are required to pay a flat tax of 15% on their overall gaming profits.

 The Isle of Man Gambling Supervision Commission